nardew/cryptoxlib-aio/README.md

 ### What's been recently added

+- proper unsubscription, re-subscription and shutdown of websockets
 - `binance` margin and USDS-M futures endpoints
 - `bitpanda` supports update of orders via streams